 The water coming into your dishwasher needs to reach at least 120°F in order to remove stubborn bits of food.
 Try running your kitchen sink as hot as it can go, then pour some in a glass and test it with a thermometer.
 If it’s not hot enough, try gradually turning up your home’s water heater.

 A Dacor dishwasher leaving white residue on dishes may be due to hard water.
 Try adding some white vinegar in a bowl on the top rack to act as an additional rinse aid.
-If that doesn’t work, you may need to add a home water softener.
+If that doesn’t work, try adding rinse aid to your dishwasher which should aid in reducing white spots on clean dishes.
+If all else fails, you may need to add a home water softener.

 Not Getting Enough Water